CB750-Rider/pinewood/README.md

 ## TODO List

   1. Convert the race log to yaml. <- Skipping for now.
 I don't see a huge benefit
   2. Improve this README
   3. Create a tool to print the race plan & current stats
   4. Add a GUI interface for registering scouts.
         a. add the action to the delete selected button for racers and heats.
-           b. get the add-racer button to work.
-It should add racers into the highlighted heat and add all the registration entry stuff
+        b. get the add/edit racer dialog to work (save doesn't happen, and the formating needs help)
+        c.
+The heats selector goes back to "all" when it loses focus.
+We need to fix that.
+Maybe change it to an OptionsMenu?
   5. Add a GUI interface for adding/editing races.
   6. Add the ability to add championship heats
   7. Add a web interface for scout families to see their progress.
   8. Finally, convert the applications to a web interface
   9. Refactor the messy Race Manager GUI code to better use classes.